 For Class A shares, the maximum front-end sales charge is 5.75%.
 For Class C shares, the maximum contingent deferred sales charge is 1.00%.
 Performance including a contingent deferred sales charge assumes the sales charge for the corresponding time period.
-Class R6, Administrator Class, and Institutional Class shares are sold without a front-end sales charge or contingent deferred sales charge.
+Class R, Class R6, Administrator Class, and Institutional Class shares are sold without a front-end sales charge or contingent deferred sales charge.

 Stock values fluctuate in response to the activities of individual companies and general market and economic conditions.
 Certain investment strategies tend to increase the total risk of an investment (relative to the broader market).
-The Fund is exposed to smaller-company securities risk.
+The Fund is exposed to foreign investment risk and focused portfolio risk.
 Consult the Fund's prospectus for additional information on these and other risks.